jinzhongjia/neovim-config/Readme.md

 - unzip (*embed lsp*)
 - Cmake (*embed lsp*)

+For GUI, you can install [Neovide](https://neovide.dev/) (My configuration includes neovide's configuration), this is a great GUI client!

 ## Note

 When you install this configuration compeletely, you need to run`:checkhealth` for check whether has problem.